-A little over a week ago, I went to the Skate Manitoba AGM.
+A little over a week ago, I went to the Skate Canada Manitoba AGM.

 Honestly, I was super thrilled about staying in a hotel room.
 By myself.
 Solo.
 As I drove into the parking lot of the hotel, I felt like Hermey from Rudolph the Red Nose Reindeer.
 Independent.

 My soon-to-be former husband and I met for dinner and caught up.
-I brought him up to see my view.
-Plus, the “Go Jets Go” sign opposite the hotel.
+I brought him up to see my view, which included a “Go Jets Go” sign.
 Five minutes later, he left – rather emotional.

 But I continued with my happiness vibe.
 Unpacking my five bags.
 Playing Spotify.
 Eating rice cakes.
 Just, overall happy.